Many believe that lean protein helps to lose weight because they are said to keep our bodies feel full longer, thus

 Good news, seafood lovers!
 Most seafood is lean protein, and they’re loaded with nutrients and benefits.
 They can help to decrease the risks of stroke, hypertension, obesity, and heart attack.

-Some of the healthiest fishes you should eat (high in omega-3 fatty acids and low in mercury) are salmon, trout, herring, anchovies, sardines, Pacific oysters, Atlantic mackerel and Pacific mackerel.
+Some of the healthiest fishes you should eat (high in omega-3 fatty acids and low in mercury) are salmon, trout, herring, anchovies, sardines, Pacific oysters, and Atlantic and Pacific mackerel.